jamesjackson/jamesjackson.github.io/_posts/2016-08-27-drone-lte-part2.md

 [MAVProxy](http://qgroundcontrol.org/mavlink/mavproxy_startpage) running on an Ubuntu 16.04 droplet on [Digital Ocean](https://www.digitalocean.com/).

 For the initial proof-of-concept, a simple GCS in the cloud will do.
-This will be the final destination of the [MAVLink](http://qgroundcontrol.org/mavlink/start) telemetry messaging.
+This will be the final endpoint for the [MAVLink](http://qgroundcontrol.org/mavlink/start) telemetry messaging.
 Ideally, ICE/STUN/TURN (Voice-over-IP folks will recognize these !) would allow a GCS on a laptop (also behind a NAT) to communicate directly with the LTE-connected drone.

 Install MAVProxy on the droplet (note that only Python3 is installed by default):
 {% highlight bash %}